masikonis/news-digest/README.md

 I developed this application to help reduce my news addiction.
 After deciding to stop checking the news all the time, I needed a way to stay informed without wasting too much time.
 Instead of spending one hour a day on news, I now get a summary every Sunday evening that I can read in ten minutes.
 This change has saved me a lot of time.

+## How It Works

+1. **Fetch News**: Collects articles from RSS feeds, filtering by publication date.
+2. **Enrich Content**: Uses AI to generate concise AI-based summaries of the articles.
+3. **Filter & Deduplicate**: Removes duplicates and ranks articles by importance.
+4. **Create Summaries**: Groups articles by category and creates clear, short summaries.
+5. **Send Email**: Compiles the summaries into an email and sends it to the recipients.

 ## Setup & Usage

 ### Regular Usage